bartala/PalliativEtiological/README.md

 ### **III.
 Comparing HeteroSciGNN Model and SciBERT**
 - #### Fine-Tuning for Comparison
   - To effectively compare the performance between the HeteroSciGNN model and SciBERT, it's essential to fine-tune both using the 10-fold cross-validation process.
-  - Detailed instructions for fine-tuning SciBERT using 10-fold cross-validation are provided in the respective sections of this notebook.
+  - Detailed instructions for fine-tuning SciBERT using 10-fold cross-validation are provided in the respective sections of 'PalliativeEtiolgical.pynb' notebook.

-### **IV.
-Important Note on Model Fine-Tuning**
-- #### Requirement for Self Fine-Tuning
-  - Due to our use of 10-fold cross-validation (10CV) for model comparison, it's necessary for you to fine-tune the SciBERT model yourself, rather than using a single pre-finetuned model we provided in GitHub.
-  - The 10CV process involves training and evaluating the model on different subsets of the data across 10 iterations, which cannot be replicated with a pre-finetuned model designed for a single dataset split.
-  - This step ensures that each model is optimized and evaluated under similar conditions, allowing for a fair and meaningful comparison.
-  - We provide detailed steps in the notebook for fine-tuning the SciBERT model using 10-fold cross-validation to facilitate this process.

-- #### Why Not Use a Pre-Finetuned Model?
-  - Using a single pre-finetuned model does not align with the 10CV methodology, as it would only reflect the model's performance on one specific training-validation split.
-  - To maintain the integrity of the comparative analysis between the HeteroSciGNN Classifier and SciBERT, each model must undergo the same 10-fold cross-validation process.

 ## 📌 **Miscellaneous**
 For any inquiries about the code or the algorithm, please contact alon.bartal@biu.ac.il.